-International Seed Sources – A great list of seed companies is put together by Off Grid Info listing a number of countries including US, UK, Ireland, Europe and Canada so check that out.
+International Seed Sources – A regularly updated list of seed companies is put together by Off Grid Info listing a number of countries including US, UK, Ireland, Europe, New Zealand, South Africa and Canada so check that out.
 Organic Consumers Organisation also has a list for countries including US, Canada, UK, Australia, India, China, Germany, Israel, Korea and Spain.

 Want to learn more about seeds?
 Check out five reasons to start growing your own food from seed or for more information about a local seed saving network in your area, visit The Seed Savers Network.

 Did you find this article useful?
 If so, please let me know - leave a comment below and share it with others.

 If you don’t want to miss future posts, subscribe to my newsletter at the top of the page (and grab your free eBook) or click on the RSS feed below or to the right.

 © Copyright Anne Gibson, The Micro Gardener 2010-2013 – http://www.themicrogardener.com.
 All rights reserved.